 Withdrawing from your classes can have an impact on your federal and state aid.
-Be advised that the impacts of withdrawing from the entire semester are different than withdrawing from individual courses while still being enrolled in other courses.
-Please contact the Financial Aid Office with questions.
+The impacts of withdrawing from all courses are different than withdrawing from individual courses while remaining enrolled in other courses.

 Students considering withdrawing from all their courses are advised to consult with the Financial Aid Office before doing so.
-They should also review the What Happens if I Withdraw from All My Classes handout.
 Be advised that all of the following types of withdrawals can impact the student's current and future semesters eligibility for financial aid.

 Federal regulations mandate a Return of Title IV Funds calculation when a student receiving Title IV financial aid (e.g. Direct Loans) completely withdraws.
-If a student never attends, ceases enrollment, or withdraws from all courses in the semester and they received federal financial aid, the college must determine if these funds are required to be returned to the appropriate financial aid programs within forty-five (45) days.
+If a student never attends, ceases enrollment, or withdraws from all courses in the semester and received federal financial aid, the college must determine if these funds are required to be returned to the appropriate financial aid programs within 45 days.

-The R2T4 calculation may result in a reduction of the student’s federal loan(s) and grant(s) if he/she attended less than 60 percent of the semester.
+The R2T4 calculation may result in a reduction of the student’s federal loan(s) and grant(s) if they attended less than 60 percent of the semester.
 The R2T4 calculation is based on the following:

 As a result, the school and the student may be required to return any "unearned" federal aid received.